 Aug chords

-The aug (augmented) chord are together with the dim chord two groups of triads that are much less common than major and minor.
-The aug chord is sometimes written with a plus (+) symbol, for example C+.
+The aug (augmented) chord, along with the dim chord, are two types of triads that are far less common than major and minor triads.
+The aug chord is sometimes written with a plus (+) symbol, such as C+.

 When these chords occur in songs, they are for the most part used sporadically, often between two major chords, and can bring subtle interest to the harmony of the song (see some suggestion of progressions at the end of the page).